dzinampini/seo/seo-other.md

 3. Check that sitemap is showing for you at http://erpminsights.com/sitemap.xml
 4.  go to your Google Webmaster account and add your sitemap URL.
 A XML sitemap protocol is specifically intended for search engine spiders.
 At its root, XML is a file that includes all the behind the scenes activity on a web site.
 Not just the site’s main URL, but all the URLs within the site along with the associated metadata.
 This can include when the URL was last updated, how important it is, the average frequency changes occur, the URLs relation to the rest of the site, etc

+then oyu have to add your XML sitemap to your robots.txt

 ### Google Sitemap